FKA Twigs Trashes Wedding Plans With Robert Pattinson, Asks ‘Who Told You?’

-Robert Pattinson and FKA Twigs have been engaged for quite some time but the news of them getting married has not yet revealed to any of their fans and followers.
-Many media reports from the past allegedly claim that Pattinson’s unresolved issues with his Twilight movie co-star Kristen Stewart comes in between his personal life and holds him to marry the singer with whom he is involved from a long time.
+Robert Pattinson and FKA Twigs have been engaged for quite some time but the news of them getting married has not yet been revealed to any of their fans and followers.
+Many media reports from the past allegedly claim that Pattinson’s unresolved issues with his Twilight movie co-star Kristen Stewart comes in between his personal life and holds him to marry the singer with whom he has been involved with for a long time.

 During FKA Twigs’ earlier interview with the Sunday Times as recently reported by EUR Web, when it was asked the Spanish-English singer about her wedding plans with Robert, the “Give Up” singer stated that she is not prepared to talk about her personal life with the media.